priyankaraghunathan15/credit-risk-management/README.md

 ## Key Insights

-- **LightGBM and XGBoost models outperformed other classifiers**, achieving strong recall scores while maintaining moderate precision.
+- LightGBM and XGBoost models outperformed other classifiers, achieving strong recall scores while maintaining moderate precision.
-- **Automated feature engineering via Featuretools yielded competitive results**, reducing manual overhead while maintaining model quality.
+- Automated feature engineering via Featuretools yielded competitive results, reducing manual overhead while maintaining model quality.
-- **CNN and RNN-based embeddings provided incremental improvements**, though tree-based models remained more interpretable and efficient.
+- CNN and RNN-based embeddings provided incremental improvements, though tree-based models remained more interpretable and efficient.
-- **Threshold tuning significantly improved recall**, which is critical in credit risk contexts where failing to detect a defaulter is costlier than false positives.
+- Threshold tuning significantly improved recall, which is critical in credit risk contexts where failing to detect a defaulter is costlier than false positives.
-- **Combining undersampling and SMOTE led to a more balanced dataset**, allowing models to generalize better across minority and majority classes.
+- Combining undersampling and SMOTE led to a more balanced dataset, allowing models to generalize better across minority and majority classes.

 ---